jniemann66/ferocious/readme.md

 **Options/Compression Levels/Ogg Vorbis ...**

 Allows you to set the *quality level* to be used when saving files in the ogg vorbis format.
 The quality level corresponds to the quality level used for the official ogg vorbis command-line tool, and ranges from -1.0 to 10.0.
 Non-integer values are allowed.

+**Options/Enable clipping protection**

+When clipping protection is enabled, the converter will repeat the conversion process with an adjusted (ie decreased) gain level whenever it detects clipping in the initial conversion.
+This will ensure that there will be no clipping on the second pass.
+This will add to the total conversion time, but it is nevertheless strongly recommended.
+With clipping protection switched off, the converter will still warn you when clipping has occured, but will not attempt to fix it.

+Note that in the conversion process, all signal levels are represented internally as floating point numbers within the range +/- 1.0 (regardless of the file formats involved).
+Whenever the signal peak exceeds +/- 1.0 it is considered clipping.
+If clipping occurs, the peak level is remembered, and the gain for the second pass is adjusted down by an amount corresponding to how far the signal peak exceeded +/- 1.0 by.

+If normalization is activated, then clipping protection will ensure that the signal peak always aquals the normalization factor (instead of the default +/- 1.0)

+Deactivating clipping protection actually sends the --noClippingProtection switch to the resampler.exe converter (the default bahaviour in resampler.exe is to have clipping protection on).

+The main cause of potential clipping during sample rate conversion is overshoot effects from the FIR filter when a sharp transient is present in the input signal.
+(This is an inevitable consequence of using digital filters, and although the effect can be reduced somewhat through good filter deisgn, it can never be completely eliminated)

 **Options/Enable tooltips**